 The Fiery Foes were the real prototypical examples of bad divorces.
 These couples’ rage taints their families’ lives, leaving continued pain and distress for years afterward.
 Fiery Foes are the ones who make headlines, having custody battle after custody battle, resorting sometimes to violence in their pursuit of revenge.

 A fifth type – “Dissolved Duos” – are those ex-spouses who totally discontinue contact with each other, and one parent disappears completely from his or her children’s lives.
 Thankfully, this is rare.
 Even the worst parent usually tries to maintain some contact, and usually – unless there’s a history of criminality, abuse, or insanity – the primary parent allows some minimal contact.

 A Good Divorce is Good for the Children – and for Future Relationships

 Why are the typologies important?
 Because the style of interaction and communication a couple develops post-divorce affects all their future relationships.
 Interestingly, not only does the type of post-divorce relationship a couple develops affect the entire functioning of their family, but it carries over into their remarriages.

-Dr. Constance Ahrons is the author of The Good Divorce.
+Dr. Constance Ahrons is the author of The Good Divorce: Keeping Your Family Together When Your Marriage Comes Apart (HarperCollins Publishers, 1994).
 She is also the Director of the Marriage and Family Therapy Program and Professor of Sociology at USC, and has a private therapy practice in Santa Monica.